panzerdp/dmitripavlutin.com/posts/080-arrow-vs-regular-functions/index.md

 `this` value inside the arrow function `callback()` equals to `this` of the outer function `myMethod()`.

-`this` resolved lexically is one of the great features of arrow functions.
-When using callbacks inside methods you are sure the arrow function doesn't define its own `this`: no more `const self = this` or `callback.bind(this)` workarounds.
+`this` resolved lexically is one of the great features of the arrow functions.
+When using callbacks inside methods you are sure the arrow function doesn't define its own `this` (no more `const self = this` or `callback.bind(this)` workarounds).

-Contrary to a regular function, the indirect invocation of an arrow function using `myArrowFunc.call(thisVal)` or `myArrowFunc.apply(thisVal)` doesn't change the value of `this`: the context value is always resolved lexically.
+Contrary to a regular function, the indirect invocation of an arrow function using `myArrowFunc.call(thisVal)` or `myArrowFunc.apply(thisVal)` doesn't change the value of `this`: the context value *always* resolves lexically.

 ## 2. Constructors